Selling a Texas Home: What Are My Disclosure Obligations?

 The statute also specifically excludes certain information from required disclosure.
 You have no duty to disclose information related to whether the property has been the site of "a death by natural causes, suicide, or accident unrelated to the condition of the property," nor whether a previous occupant had or might have had AIDS or HIV or related illnesses.
 The purpose of this is to protect privacy and prevent buyers from making decisions based upon irrelevant information about prior owners of the property.

-Now let's turn to what is on the form.
-TREC's form starts by asking you to check whether your property has specific elements: for example, central air conditioning, a swimming pool, or a satellite dish.
+Next, the disclosure form asks you to check whether your property has specific elements: for example, central air conditioning, an oven, a pool or sauna, attic fans, fuel gas piping, or a satellite dish.
 It then asks you to explain in detail whether you are aware of any "known defects" with the elements you have identified.
 Several questions contain prompts to enter "other" defects, to make sure you don't overlook anything.

 Consider another scenario.
 You do not disclose the termite infestation history before the purchase contract is signed.
 Before closing, the buyer hires an inspector, who immediately finds the termites.
 The buyer realizes that you failed to disclose the issue, loses trust, then backs out of the contract.